McMattheww/GVSU-CIS350-text-based-RPG/requirments_specification.md

 - "Item" objects shall populate rooms

-- Each set of interconnected rooms that only have changes in either the x OR y value of their (x, y) coordinates, but not both, from one room to the next shall count as "in line of sight" of eachother
+- Each set of interconnected rooms that only have changes in either the x OR y value of their (x, y) coordinates, but not both, from one room to the next shall count as "in line of sight" of each other

+- Certain actions such as movement, attacking, or enemies becoming alerted should create a "sound" event,

+- Sound event should propagate a specified range amount to other adjacent rooms, ignoring if the rooms have line of sight

 ####Movement:

 - User shall be able to move player character to rooms with adjacent (x, y) coordinates

-- "Enemy" objects shall become alerted when they "see" Player character, when both are in rooms in line of sight of eachother
+- "Enemy" objects shall become alerted when they "see" Player character, when both are in rooms in line of sight of each other

+- Enemy objects shall become alerted when they "hear" player character, when the enemy objects are located in a room which sound has reached

 - "Enemy" objects alerted of player's presence shall pursue player, moving to rooms with adjacent (x, y) coordinates